A simple soap is all you need--but it has to be the right soap (tecnu).

-For poison oak, there is one truly effective remedy.
+For poison oak, there is one (and only one) truly effective remedy.
 It's called "tecnu" -- a liquid soap that's specially formulated to combine with the poison oak juice (urushiol).
-You rub it in gently for a couple of minutes and wash it off with cool water.
+You rub it in gently for a couple of minutes so it binds with the oil, and then wash it off with cool water.
 (Urishol binds with the skin, so it's impervious to regular soap.)

 Using tecnu once or twice is generally sufficient to take care of the problem.
 After that, you feel a mild itch as the skin heals, but nothing intense.

-If you do feel severe itching in the next couple of days, it's probably because you contacted some of the oil on your shoes or an article of clothing.
+If you do feel severe itching in the next couple of days, it could be because you contacted some of the oil on your shoes or an article of clothing.
 (Wash everything!)
 In that case, use tecnu once again.
 Basically, it's just soap, so you can use it as often as you need to.

 - After you use tecnu a couple of times, it doesn't even hurt to scratch, because the oil is gone.
 So you won't pick up some of the oil on the fingers and spread it somewhere else -- the main reason that people are told not to scratch, which is nearly impossible.